code-JOA/code-JOA/README.md

 - 👨🏽‍💻 I recently completed my Data Science studies at flatiron school in London;
 - 💼 I am also currently pursuing a Bachelor's degree in Business Administration in London;
 - ⏳ I am constantly learning and keep myself updated with the latest technologies.
+🌱 I’m currently learning dart to build flutter APPS and perhaps Django in the near future.
 - 🤔 My interests are Data Science, web development and design;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email via josh_billion@yahoo.com to reach me.